-20.2 Any motion to add to, vary or revoke these Council Rules of Procedure will, when proposed and seconded, stand adjourned without discussion.to
+20.2 Any motion to add to, vary or revoke these Council Rules of Procedure will, when proposed and seconded, stand adjourned without discussion.to the next ordinary meeting of the council.

 21 Application to Committees and Sub-Committees

 21.1 All the Council Procedure Rules apply to meetings of council with the exception of the Rules 22 - 27 below which relate solely to committees and sub-committees.
 Rules 4-8 (except Rule 8.1) and Rules 11, 12 and 14-19 above apply to meetings of committees and sub-committees (marked with an ).